SYSTEMS-OPERATOR/BOX/README.md

 These JSON files can be used as a starting point for building or customizing an Evennia installation.
 Feel free to modify or extend them for your own needs.

+## Configuration Summary Script 🛠️

+Run `python config_summary.py` to print a short summary of the configuration files.
+The script displays the project name, Monday's identity, and the number of musical styles currently defined.

 ## License 📜

 This project is released under the [Unlicense](https://unlicense.org/).